InternPulse/renergy-hub-django-backend/README.md

 ├── requirements.txt            # Python dependencies
 └── ...
 Environment Variables
-Add a .env file with the following keys:
+Create a .env file in the root directory with the following keys:

 bash
 Copy code